 Additional Attractions in Santaland

-Santaland is about much more than the man in red, himself.
+Santaland is about much more than the man in red.
 The experience begins with viewing the holiday window vignettes from "Miracle on 34th Street" and boarding the Macy's Santaland Express.
 There will be elves and Mrs. Claus and visitors are permitted to take pictures of them all.

 You will travel through wintry villages and snowy scenery until you're greeted at the North Pole by Santa's elves.
 Marvel at igloos, ice sculptures, poinsettias, and lights, and then watch animatronic animals decorate a tree in the Enchanted Forest.

-Next, you'll approach the Rainbow Bridge and a massive Lionel Trains Industrial City display complete with six train sets around a tree.
+Next, approach the Rainbow Bridge and a massive Lionel Trains Industrial City display complete with six train sets around a tree.
 Santa's Workshop is nearby, along with his sleigh, already loaded up with presents.
-You'll pass by reindeer in a stable before arriving at the main event.
+Pass by reindeer in a stable before arriving at the main event.